CristianoSimao/Simple-X11-Window-API/README.md

    - <b>Sx11End()</b>                   Close the window and delete all resources.<br>
    </pre>

+  Here you can see the details for all functions: <a href="https://github.com/CristianoSimao/Simple-X11-Window-API/blob/main/Simple%20X11%20Window%20API.pdf">Simple X11 Window API - PDF</a>

   Read the SimpleX11API.h file to discover how the things work.<br>
   Below is some links used as reference to create this project.<br>